cityenergyproject/seattle/pdf-generator/README.md

 This is a tool that generates PDFs of scorecards for a list of buildings.

+## Running it locally

+You can run pdf-generator on your local machine.
+From the `pdf-generator` directory run `npm install` then `node index.js` to see the documentation for the script.

 ## Deploy

+You can also run `pdf-generator` as a server.
+Here we document doing so with AWS.

 Create an EC2 instance running Amazon Linux.